 There is a paradox here, though—”most SaaS companies will understand that they have revenue churn quite easily.”
 However, their revenue churn doesn’t equal activity churn, especially if they charge annually.

 And Ruben explained, “Activity churn is really helpful because if you wait a whole year to see your churn, you might be a little bit surprised.
-But, if you monitor activity churn, you will be able to identify the problem six months before it happens.”
+But, if you monitor activity churn, you will be able to identify the problem six months before it happens, across marketing channels, use cases or buyer personas.”

 Ruben commented that “retention is one of the hardest areas to understand and optimize in companies.”
 And he continued saying that “acquisition is maybe a little easier to optimize—but retention is hard.
-It’s a hard problem for a reason.”
+It’s a hard problem for a reason.
+But it is undoubtedly, one of the most important parts of an effective Go-to-Market strategy, considering we are focusing on the right target customers”

 No one can deny that retention is hard.
 One of the ways you can use to improve your retention is by collecting, monitoring, and analyzing qualitative data.